ildar-shaimordanov/bash.scripts/README.md

-# Freeze this repository in favor of another one All this content is migrated to https://github.com/ildar-shaimordanov/my-scripts.
+# Freeze this repository in favor of another one.
+# All this content is migrated to https://github.com/ildar-shaimordanov/my-scripts.

 # bash.scripts
 Collection of bash scripts